Home » Vehicles » What Gauge is Exhaust Pipe?

 Cons:

-In addition to gauge, exhaust pipe thickness is further categorized by “schedule,” a designation representing the pipe’s wall thickness relative to its diameter.
-While gauge focuses solely on wall thickness, schedule considers both wall thickness and diameter to provide a more comprehensive understanding of a pipe’s pressure-bearing capacity.
+In addition to gauge, exhaust pipes are also categorized by “schedule,” which refers to the pipe’s wall thickness relative to its diameter.
+While the gauge is based exclusively on wall thickness, the schedule considers both thickness and diameter.

 Stainless Steel